Inflectra/spira-documentation/docs/SpiraTest-Quick-Start-Guide/index.md

 ## Triaging Issues and Defects

 Now that a new incident has been logged, the next step in the process is to review the incident and assign it to a developer to be fixed.
 First, click on the Artifacts \> Incidents menu item.
 This will display the incident list page for the product.
-You can also view the same list of incidents in a Kanban board view.

 ![](img/Triaging_Issues_and_Defects_48.png)

-In either view, click on the hyperlink for the new incident "Error displaying user fields".
+Click on the hyperlink for the new incident "Error displaying user fields".
 This will display the incident details page:

 ![](img/Triaging_Issues_and_Defects_49.png)